The Real Cost of Showing Every Color

 Here's the math nobody wants to do.
 A single additional color variant requires a physical sample ($80-300), shipping to the studio ($15-60), photography ($50-200 per image), and retouching ($25-50).
 That's $148-568 per variant image.
 A brand with 50 products in 8 colors, each needing 6 angles, is looking at 2,400 images.
 Traditional photography for that catalog: north of $408,000.
 AI tools for the same output: under $250.

 There's a subtler problem too.
 Shooting the same hoodie in navy on Monday and forest green on Thursday means different ambient light, maybe a different photographer, slightly shifted shadow angles.
 Customers comparing colors side-by-side on a listing page notice these differences, even when they can't articulate what feels off.
-AI-generated variants from a single source image eliminate this inconsistency entirely, because every colorway shares identical lighting, composition, and shadow geometry.
+AI-generated variants from a single source image largely sidestep this inconsistency, because every colorway is derived from the same lighting, composition, and shadow geometry.

 Tools like Nightjar, SellerPic, and Claid.ai now handle this workflow specifically.
 The question is which one actually produces variants accurate enough for an e-commerce listing.
 That depends on criteria most comparison articles skip entirely.